 CIL is a charge the Council issues (mainly on new homes and developments) to pay for the infrastructure needed to support growth in the borough.

-Five waves of projects have been approved between 2015 and 2018 amounting to £7.3 million.
+Seven waves of projects have been approved between 2015 and 2019 amounting to £10 million.

 Wandsworth Local Fund Neighbourhoods

-See the funds available in the Wandsworth neighbourhood areas.
-These have been rounded to the nearest £10,000:
+See the funds available in the Wandsworth neighbourhood areas:

 - Nine Elms (currently closed to applications as the wider redevelopment programme is established)

-- Wandsworth (currently closed to applicants due to insufficient funds)
+*Currently closed to applications due to insufficient funds

 - Should not have any extra revenue implications to the Council